 Exactly computing these extreme probabilities is challenging, but there are convenient upper and lower bounds on the probabilities that can be derived from Abramowitz and Stegun, equation 7.1.13 with a change of variables.
 See notes here.

 We can use these bounds to compute upper and lower bounds on the base 10 logs of the tail probabilities.

-This tells us that the log base 10 of the probability of a normal random variable being more than 38 standard deviations away from its mean is between -315.23867 and -315.23859.
-The upper and lower bounds agree to seven significant figures, and the accuracy only improves as k gets larger.
+This tells us that the log base 10 of the probability of a normal random variable being more than 38 standard deviations away from its mean is between -315.53968 and -315.53979.
+The upper and lower bounds agree to about seven significant figures, and the accuracy only improves as k gets larger.
 So for large arguments, we can use either the upper or lower bound as an accurate approximation.